Ender108/Morning-Star/README.md

 >[!WARNING]
 > ***Do NOT skip this step or your install may fail!***

 Since the 1.6.1130 update (January 17, 2024), Steam has begun including the free Creation Club (CC) files with the base installation of Skyrim.
 However, these files do not have the same file hash as the files that are downloaded from the in-game **Creations** menu for Anniversary Edition (AE) users.
-In order to comply with Wabbajack policy and minimize issues for users who own the AE update, Apostasy is compiled using the versions of the CC content that are obtained from the in-game **Creations** menu.
+In order to comply with Wabbajack policy and minimize issues for users who own the AE update, Morning Star is compiled using the versions of the CC content that are obtained from the in-game **Creations** menu.

 As a result of this, for users who do not own the AE, you must ensure that you download the correct version of the CC files.
 Steps below: